patrick-brian-mooney/photo-processing/README.md

 * `quick_utils.py`: contains a GUI exposing various convenience functions that can be registered as an "editor" for GUI photo-viewing clients that support sending filenames to "external editors."
 * `README.md`: this file that you're reading right now.

-All of the code in this project is licensed under the
+All of the code in this project is licensed under the GNU GPL, either version 3 or (at your option) any later version.
+See the file <a rel="muse" href="https://github.com/patrick-brian-mooney/photo-processing/blob/master/LICENSE.md">LICENSE.md</a> for more information.

 There will hopefully be a series of write-ups later about how I use this series of scripts, but for now, here's my postprocessing workflow: